MehranTaghian/policy-gradient-methods/README.md

 <img src="./actor_critic/image/initial.jpg" alt="drawing" width="49%"/><img src="./actor_critic/image/final.jpg" alt="drawing" width="49%"/>

 ### Online Supervised Learning
-In this section, an online learning algorithm is used to train on MNIST task.
+In this section under `online_supervised_learning` directory, an online learning algorithm is used to train on MNIST task.
 Samples arrive one at a time and evaluation happens right away.
 Here, we have implemented three types of algorithms for online learning:
 - **Incremental:** In this method, the learning update happens every time-step in a fully incremental manner with no samples stored.